 We helped put on a side event during the UN Expert Mechanism on the Rights of Indigenous Peoples in Geneva.
 At the event four expert panelists discussed the law that Canada passed last year, the UN Declaration on the Rights of Indigenous Peoples Act.
 The Act began a process of implementing the Indigenous human rights expressed within the UN Declaration.
-Find out how these experts think Canada is doing with this implementation and what still needs to happen:

 Psychology Today post explores the power of emotions in conflicts